 - 6 large eggs

-- 1 medium-sized avocado peeled and thinly sliced (Here's How to Peel and Cut an Avocado)
+- 1 medium-sized avocado, peeled and thinly sliced

+- Prepare the potatoes.
 Wash the potatoes and dry them very well.
 Then grate them -- either with a hand-held grater or with the grater attachment in a food processor.
-(The later is easier if you've got it.)
+(The latter is easier if you've got it.)
 Set aside in a bowl.

-One handful at a time, squeeze as much excess liquid as possible out of the potatoes, adding them to the pan as you go.
-(The dryer they are when you add them to the pan, the crisper they'll become.)
+- Drain potatoes and add them to the pan.
+One handful at a time, squeeze as much liquid as possible out of the potatoes, adding them to the pan as you go.
+(The drier they are when you add them to the pan, the crisper they'll become.)
 Continue until all of the potatoes are in the pan.
-Keeping the heat at medium, stirring from time to time, cook until the potatoes are soft and becoming crispy, about 15 minutes.
+Keeping the heat at medium, stirring from time to time, cook until the potatoes are soft and crispy, about 15 minutes.

-Making sure the potatoes are hot, or very warm, add them to a serving platter and with a small spoon, created indentations for the eggs.
+- Assemble and serve.
+Making sure the potatoes are hot, or very warm, add them to a serving platter, and with a small spoon, create indentations for the eggs.
 Add a poached egg to each indentation and garnish with the avocado and a sprinkling of a bit more Hatch Chile powder.